gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 PETG can be described as a strength upgrade to PLA.
 It is not difficult to print, but often has noticeably more stringing and other minor artifacts.
 While it technically has a lower tensile strength than PLA, it is far less brittle and withstands impacts better, with slight flexing.
 It is a great option for FTC parts which need to be impact resistant where PLA will not suffice.
 Its higher temperature resistance also means it won't warp in a high ambient temperature such as a hot car.

-.. warning:: PETG is known for bonding very well to print beds, **especially glass**, and is known to rip chunks out of the bed.
+.. warning:: PETG is known for bonding very well to print beds, **especially glass and PEI**, and is known to rip chunks out of the bed.
 It is a good idea to add some glue stick or hairspray before you start your print.

 - PETG hotend temperatures range from 230°-260° C
 - PETG bed temperatures range from 60°-80° C